Stabilization Without Simplification: A Two-Dimensional Model of Software Evolution: Relation to Empirical Observations

 \subsection{Empirical Interpretation of Burden}

 In the present framework, burden is defined as the expected change effort:

-Empirically, this quantity corresponds to the average cost of change as approximated by observable proxies such as the number of changed files, lines modified, or other indicators of change size and coordination demand.
+Empirically, this quantity is connected to the average cost of change through observable proxies such as the number of changed files, lines modified, or other indicators of change size and coordination demand.
+This connection is a measurement bridge rather than a direct operationalization: the model primitive $d_t(X_t)$ is a degree-based structural exposure measure, whereas empirical proxies such as files changed are change-size or coordination-demand indicators.

 The condition

 therefore corresponds to the empirical situation in which the average cost of change does not decrease over time.
 This is consistent with observations from large systems whose change processes remain nontrivial despite continued maturation.